pournasserian/FluentCMS.Infrastructure/memory-bank/progress.md

 - None at this early stage, but tracking will begin as implementation starts

 ## Next Actions
-1. Create solution structure with core projects
-2. Define and implement base interfaces
-3. Create plugin discovery service
-4. Implement assembly loading strategy
+1. Implement PluginDiscoveryService for scanning and registering plugins
+2. Implement PluginRegistry for tracking plugin state
+3. Implement PluginLoader for loading and initializing plugin assemblies
-5. Set up database schema for plugin metadata
+4. Create database migrations for plugin metadata
+5. Develop a sample plugin to validate the infrastructure
+6. Add a simple management API for controlling plugins